You are here > Home > Things to do > Walking > Themed trails > The 1588 Armada trail

 The 4.2 mile route follows the coastal path along the southeastern tip of our island from St Lawrence towards Ventnor and Bonchurch.
 The trail features heritage boards giving further information at strategic locations.

-Along the route you will see churches, cliffs, coastline and views that are similar if not the same as they were when the Battle of Dunnose took place over 18 miles of the English Channel between the British Fleet and over 100 vessels of the Spanish Armada.
+Along the route you will see churches, cliffs, coastline and views that are similar if not the same as they were when the Battle of Dunnose took place over 18 miles of the English Channel between the English Fleet and over 100 vessels of the Spanish Armada.

-On the morning of 25 July 1588, over 130 Spanish ships were spotted off the coast of Chale as they sailed up the English Channel with the intention of making landfall along the south coast of the Isle of Wight.
-Thanks to the network of beacons and the ringing of church bells on our island and the rest of the south coast, news of the incoming fleet reached Portsmouth and London in time for a retaliatory fleet of English ships to be dispatched.
+On the morning of 25 July 1588, over 130 Spanish ships were spotted off the coast of Chale as they sailed up the English Channel with the real potential of making landfall along the south coast of the Isle of Wight occupying it as a last resort according to the King of Spain’s written instructions.

 The encounter lasted 10 hours, from when the ships were first spied at 5am until they disappeared past Selsey Bill in Chichester at 3pm.
-The main skirmish took place between 5am - 10am starting off the coast of Niton and spanning 6 leagues (18 miles) up towards Culver, coming to a head off an area between Bonchurch and Luccombe known as Dunnose.
+The main engagements took place between 5am - 10am starting off the coast of Niton and spanning 6 leagues (18 miles) up towards Culver, coming to a head off an area between Bonchurch and Luccombe known as Dunnose.

 Copyright © 2025 Visit Isle of Wight Ltd. All Rights Reserved